-Shelter: Restoring housing improves physical and mental health, reduces risks and improves safety, provides protection from exploitation, and empowers people to provide for themselves through livelihood activities.
+Shelter: Restoring housing improves physical and mental health, reduces risks and improves safety, provides protection from exploitation and empowers people to provide for themselves through livelihood activities.
 Supporting vulnerable people to recover adequate, safe and dignified housing after disaster will remain central to CARE's work.
 CARE and partner shelter programming will focus on community-led, selfrecovery processes.
-Rebuilding better, safer homes to reducing vulnerability and increasing long-term resilience to future shocks is vital.
+Rebuilding better, safer homes is vital to reducing vulnerability and increasing long-term resilience to future shocks.
+A good shelter program will have a positive effect on gender equality, resilience, disaster risk reduction, accountability, health, wellbeing and livelihoods.
 A holistic, multi-sectoral and integrated approach to shelter programming will result in more durable and suitable homes that respond appropriately to the local context and actively mitigate certain GBV risks.
-This can be achieved in many ways; through direct construction, by providing CVA and/or NFIs items, by supporting incomes and livelihoods, by giving people access to secure tenure and ownership rights, and technical assistance and training.
+This can be achieved in many ways; through direct construction, by providing CVA and/or NFIs items, by supporting incomes and livelihoods, by giving people access to secure tenure and ownership rights, and by providing technical assistance and training.

 WASH: CARE and partner's Emergency WASH programming will provide critical life-saving support across all humanitarian contexts.
-By 2030 CARE's gender in WASH approach will be the standard across CARE WASH programs and will deliver evidence-based results of impact on gender equality.
-GBV risks and other vulnerabilities.
-The most effective, impactful WASH is planned and implemented locally.
+By 2030 CARE's gender in WASH approach will be the standard across CARE WASH programs and will deliver evidence-based results of impact on gender equality, GBV risks and other vulnerabilities.
+The most effective, impactful WASH is planned and implemented locally, alongside local communities and responsible authorities.
 RCCE and work on technical and quality standards for hardware design will continue to be key priorities.
 WASH has an important role in reducing the disproportionate impact that climate change has on the most vulnerable disaster-affected communities: adaptation and resilience will be standard features of WASH design and community mobilization.
-Genderresponsive WASH is also critical for increasing resilience to epidemics and diseases.
-A high proportion of global WASH need is in protracted crises, and CARE and partners bring added value with our collaborative approach between emergency and development WASH, with complementary strengths in response. preparedness and WASH governance.
+Gender-responsive WASH is also critical for increasing resilience to epidemics and diseases.
+A high proportion of global WASH need is in protracted crises, and CARE and partners bring added value with our collaborative approach between emergency and development WASH, with complementary strengths in response, preparedness and WASH governance.

-CARE and partners are committed to the use of market-based approaches-addressing both supply and demand-especially in fragile contexts.
-CVA17 is a core component of CARE's humanitarian and, increasingly also, our development work.
-Gender-responsive CVA, when feasible, appropriate, and safe will be used to support humanitarian outcomes, including specific sector outcomes.
-CARE and partners are using CVA modalities for FLS, WASH, shelter, education, general protection, and multipurpose cash transfers that meet a range of needs.
+CARE and partners are committed to the use of market-based approaches--addressing both supply and demand-especially in fragile contexts.
+Cash and Voucher Assistance (CVA)18 is a core component of CARE's humanitarian and, increasingly also, our development work.
+Gender-responsive CVA, when feasible, appropriate and safe will be used to support humanitarian outcomes, including specific sector outcomes.
+CARE and partners are using CVA modalities for FLS, WASH, shelter, education, general protection and multipurpose cash transfers that meet a range of needs.
 CARE will intentionally expand the use of CVA in GBV case management and SRHR.
-CARE adheres to best practice in market-based recovery (e.g., the Sphere Minimum Standards for Economic Recovery).
+CARE adheres to best practice in market-based recovery (e.g. the Sphere Minimum Standards for Economic Recovery).

 VSLAiE: CARE and partners will expand work to engage and support the formation and growth of VSLAs.
 We will test and scale a VSLAiE model, aiming to both better engage existing groups as informants and central actors in guiding CARE's humanitarian action and supporting new group formation to empower affected populations to recover from crisis.
-Integrating VSLAs, CVA, and gender-transformative approaches, will support people to better react to, respond to, and recover from crisis.
-GBV-risk mitigation will be incorporated within all VSLAiE programming.
+Integrating VSLAs, CVA and gender transformative approaches, including approaches like WLiE, will support people to better react to, respond to and recover from crisis.
+GBV risk mitigation will be incorporated within all VSLAiE programming.

 Market-based approaches, particularly CVA approaches, are dependent on market conditions which cannot always be met.
-In these cases, CARE and partners need to be able to procure, transport, and distribute appropriate commodities essential for saving lives.
+In these cases, CARE and partners need to be able to procure, transport and distribute appropriate commodities essential for saving lives.
 Logistics and Supply Chain capacity needs to be sustained and grown in CARE and partners to support humanitarian response.

-Preparedness, the Triple Nexus, and Advocacy
+Preparedness, the Triple Nexus and Advocacy